 The ends of most bones have a layer of cartilage covering them.
 The cartilage is smooth and slippery and forms a cushion that absorbs shock and also prevents bones from rubbing against each other.

 The joint is surrounded by a membrane called the synovium or synovial membrane.
 This produces a thick fluid called synovial fluid that protects and lubricates the joint.

 The synovium is enclosed by the capsule which holds the joint together with its fibrous bands called ligaments.

 Joint affected by osteoarthritis

-Osteoarthritis is the most common type of arthritis.
-Often associated with ageing, osteoarthritis can be caused by excessive wear on joints or by injury.
+Osteoarthritis (OA) is the most common type of arthritis.
+Often associated with ageing, the exact cause of osteoarthritis is not known.
+However, factors that are known to increase your risk of OA include a family history of osteoarthritis, excessive wear on joints, and injury.

 Osteoarthritis involves the breakdown of the protective cushion of cartilage surrounding the ends of the bones where 2 bones meet to form a joint.
 A healthy joint has a lining of smooth cartilage and is lubricated by synovial fluid.